 COVID-19 Vaccination in South Dakota

-All individuals over the age of 12 are now eligible to receive the COVID-19 vaccine in South Dakota.
-However, the Pfizer-BioNTech COVID-19 vaccine is the only vaccine that has been approved for use in adolescents 12-17 years of age.
+All individuals over the age of 5 years old are now eligible to receive the COVID-19 vaccine in South Dakota.
+However, the Pfizer-BioNTech COVID-19 vaccine is the only vaccine that has been approved for use in adolescents 5-17 years of age.

 COVID-19 Vaccine Eligibility

-If you respond “Yes” to any of the questions above, a COVID vaccine appointment should not be scheduled until you can answer “No” to all screening questions.
+If you respond “Yes” to any of the questions below, a COVID-19 vaccine appointment should NOT be scheduled until you can answer “No” to all screening questions:

 - Do you currently have any symptoms of COVID-19?

-- Have you been diagnosed with COVID in the last 10 days and are currently in isolation?
+- Have you been diagnosed with COVID-19 in the last 10 days and are you currently in isolation?

-- Have you received COVID antibody therapy in the last 90 days?
+- Have you received COVID-19 antibody therapy in the last 90 days?

 - Have you had a serious allergic reaction to a prior vaccine or other injected medicine?